-In recent years, the global beverage alcohol industry has experienced a significant amount of consolidation.
+The global beverage alcohol industry has continued to experience a significant amount of consolidation in 2014.
 Industry consolidation can have varying degrees of impact and, in some cases, may even create exceptional opportunities.
-Either way, management believes that the Corporation is well positioned to deal with this or other changes to the competitive landscape in Canada.
+Either way, management believes that the Corporation is well positioned to deal with this or other changes to the competitive landscape in Canada and other markets in which it carries on business.